-- 4.1 The number of full homeless investigations carried out has risen steadily during 2009/10 there were 181 applications; during 2010/11 there were 220 cases and from 1 April 2011 to 28 Feb 2012 there have been 259 cases.
-This represents an increase of 43% in less than two years. - 4.2 The majority of presentations are made by lone women who are either pregnant or already have children, and families with two parents and one child or pregnancy.
+- 4.1 The number of full homeless investigations carried out has remained almost the same at 119 after a significant increase during the years 2010 to April 2012.
+This may be due to the increased prevention work being undertaken by the team. - 4.2 The majority of presentations are made by lone women who are either pregnant or already have children, and families with two parents and one child or pregnancy.